bscra/tracks/README.md

 Ideally this should all be saved and maintained in a secure database, however we need to start somewhere.

-The track-index.json is meant to be an index into the individual track files.
-This approach was chosen in preference to putting every track say into a single json file, in order to make the datasert more accessible and maintainable.
+The track-index.json is an index into the individual track files.
+This approach was chosen in preference to putting every track say into a single json file, in order to make the dataset more accessible and maintainable.

 ## Track Index

 Should be self evident, it contains meta data that comprises: the searchable name of the track, a URL "pointer" where this index and the specific track files shall be found.
+The updated date is a way for a client to compare its locally saved copy with the saved file and if the dates differ its a signal for it to reload values from the server.
+Perhpas later this could contain more details about which specific files might have changed.

 ## Track File